rednaxus/flutter-rust/README.md

 In our case, it will append `char *rust_greeting(const char *to);` and `void rust_cstr_free(char *s);`

-NOTE: By default, XCode will skip bundling the `libexample.a` library if it detects that it is not being used.
+NOTE: By default, XCode will skip bundling the `libgreet.a` library if it detects that it is not being used.
 To force its inclusion, add dummy invocations in `SwiftMylibPlugin.swift` that use every single native function that you use from Flutter:

 ```kotlin
 ...